Mobile-Development-IL/Habits/README.md

-Water Me! app
+Habits! app
 =======================================

-This repository contains the code for the Water Me! app project.
+This repository contains the code for the Habits! app project.

 This project is an opportunity for you to demonstrate the concepts you learned in Unit 7 of Android Basics with Compose.

 Note: The app requires notifications to be enabled.
-To enable notifications, navigate to the Android Settings menu > Apps > Water Me > Notifications > Enable "All Water Me notifications".
+To enable notifications, navigate to the Android Settings menu > Apps > Habits > Notifications > Enable "All Habits notifications".

 Pre-requisites
 --------------